Find Trade Colleges

 Top 15% Best Allied Health & Medical Assisting Services Undergraduate Certificate Schools

 Our 2023 rankings named North Seattle College the best value school in the Far Western US Region for allied health & medical assisting services students working on their undergraduate certificate.
-Located in the large city of Seattle, North Seattle is a public school with a small student population.
+Located in the large city of Seattle, North Seattle is a public college with a small student population.

-In addition to its great value ranking, North Seattle is in the top 10% of all schools on our Best Allied Health Services Undergraduate Certificate Trade Schools in the Far Western US Region list.
+North Seattle also claimed a spot on our Best Allied Health Services Undergraduate Certificate Trade Schools in the Far Western US Region list.
+It’s in the top 10% of all schools in this category.

-The average tuition and fees for an out-of-state undergraduate student at WVC are $5,458 a year.
+WVC undergraduate students pay an average of $5,458 in tuition and fees each year.
 After completing their Undergraduate Certificate, medical assisting graduates from WVC carry an average student debtload of $13,491.

-Out-of-state tuition fees for undergraduate students at Seattle Central are $5,354 per year.
+The average tuition and fees for an out-of-state undergraduate student at Seattle Central are $5,354 a year.

 Read full report on Allied Health & Medical Assisting Services at Seattle Central College